murrayo/yape/README.md

-# yape 2
+# yape

-Yet Another pButtons Extractor 2
+Yet Another pButtons Extractor

-Second revision of the original yape.
-Complete rewrite based on the ideas and lessons learned of the first one.
-Still in development, but mostly in a usable form now.
 Use at your own risk and if you find any issues, please feel free to file it [here](https://github.com/murrayo/yape/issues).

-The goals for the rewrite are:

-- make it a one-step-process
-- add more interactivity with less waiting time
-- be able to handle bigger datasets

 ## Installation: Docker Container (recommended)